kyleschaeffer/kyleschaeffer/_posts/2008-10-24-navigation-using-unordered-lists.md

   - Navigation
   - XHTML
 ---
 An unordered list (the `<ul/>` tag in HTML) is a great way to easily organize your site navigation with a minimal use of HTML, but how is it done?
-This is a simple tutorial showing you exactly how to create a simple list-based navigation menu in your site.<!--more-->
+This is a simple tutorial showing you exactly how to create a simple list-based navigation menu in your site.

 ## Vertical Menus